ZhouJiaLinmumu/unigraph-schema/README.md

 Unigraph Public Schema
 ======================

-The Unigraph Schema is the backbone of the Unigraph knolwedge graph.
-It is based on the Freebase Schema with major modifications in the following areas:
+The Unigraph Schema is the backbone of the UniGraph knowledge graph.
+It is inspired by the freebase schema with major modifications in the following areas:

 Measured dimensions
 -------------------